tcopeland/194x/README.md

 #### TODO

-* Menu state's quit label should quit game when clicked
+* Menu state's quit label should quit game when 'q' is pressed
+* Menu state's play label should transition to playing state when 'p' is pressed
+* Fire bullet when player hits spacebar
+* SpriteParameters should know how many images a sprite series is composed of, vs Player.cpp dividing ticks by 3
 * Implement state - paused
-* SpriteParameters should know how many images a sprite series is composed of, vs Player.cpp dividing ticks by 3
-* Fire bullet when player hits spacebar
 * Make sound when player fires bullet
 * Enemy plane onscreen, not affected by bullets
 * Enemy plane moves